team113sanger/dermatlas_somatic_qc_nf/README.md

 ```

 When running the pipeline for the first time on the farm you will need to provide credentials to pull singularity containers from the team113 sanger gitlab.
-These should be provided as environment variables:
-`SINGULARITY_DOCKER_USERNAME`=userid@sanger.ac.uk
-`SINGULARITY_DOCKER_PASSWORD`=YOUR_GITLAB_LOGIN_PASSWORD

-You can fix these variables to load by default by adding the following lines to your `~/.bashrc` file
+You should be able to do this by running
 ```
-export SINGULARITY_DOCKER_USERNAME=userid@sanger.ac.uk
-export SINGULARITY_DOCKER_PASSWORD=YOUR_GITLAB_LOGIN_PASSWORD
+module load singularity/3.11.4
+singularity remote login --username $(whoami) docker://gitlab-registry.internal.sanger.ac.uk
 ```

 The pipeline can configured to run on either Sanger OpenStack secure-lustre instances or farm22 by changing the profile speicified: